refinery/refinerycms/doc/guides/1 - Getting Started/2 - Getting Started.md

-Refinery CMS, often shortened to Refinery, is an open source content management system written in Ruby as a Ruby on Rails web application with JQuery used as the JavaScript library.
-Refinery runs on Rails 3.2.
+Refinery CMS, often shortened to Refinery, is an open source content management system written in Ruby as a Ruby on Rails web application with jQuery used as the JavaScript library.
+Refinery runs on Rails 3.x and 4.2+.

 Refinery differs from similar projects by targeting a non-technical end user and allowing the developer to create a flexible website rapidly by